Fix the Doom 64: Absolution TC plugin

 Also, much of the game logic in this plugin is based on guesswork and approximation.
 It should be replaced using the logic of DOOM64 Ex as a guide.

-#3 Updated by rhargrave about 7 years ago
+#3 Updated by rhargrave over 7 years ago

 Some notes about the plugin, for those that are interested: